Lambertus7/Sushi/README.md

 Each icon will be different, that means the color will be different; the meaning itself and the possibly the size will be the same throughout the whole website.<br>
 <br>
 **_Cards_**<br>
 Every food item, will be a card.
 Each card will have an effect when the customer either hovers or clicks on said cards.
-This still needs to be decided
+This still needs to be decided TBA.
+The cards will have an image of the food item with a white background.
+Once the card is flipped, either the background will be white or blurry-glassy look to it; TBA.